Christian Urff 2025 (updated text to a version of 2011)

 Touch technology and embodied learning

-Devices with multi-touch functionality enable more direct haptic interactions than traditional mouse controls.
-Finger tracing and swipe gestures can be used as biologically primary knowledge, thus reducing cognitive load (Agostinho et al., 2015; Ginns et al., 2020).
-For example, the scale on a virtual number line can be quickly and dynamically changed through an intuitive swipe or zoom-in/out gesture with two fingers.
-Such actions are not feasible with analog media.
+Devices with multi-touch functionality allow for more direct haptic interactions than traditional mouse control.
+Therefore, devices with touch technology are now very popular in educational settings, especially in primary schools.
+Finger tracing and swiping gestures can be used as biologically primary knowledge, thus reducing cognitive load (Agostinho et al., 2015; Ginns et al., 2020).
+For example, the scale on a virtual number line can be quickly and dynamically changed with an intuitive swipe or zoom-in/out gesture using two fingers.
+Such interaction possibilities are not achievable with analog, static media.

 Artificial intelligence and adaptive systems